 - Underlying Investment Fee.
-Includes investment advisory fees, administrative fees, and other expenses of the Underlying Investment, which are paid out of the assets of the Underlying Investment.
+Includes investment advisory fees, administrative, and other expenses of the Underlying Investment, which are paid out of the assets of the Underlying Investment.
 An Underlying Investment's expense ratio measures the total annual operating expenses of the Underlying Investment as a percentage of its average daily net assets.
 The Underlying Investment Fee is subject to fluctuation from time to time based on changes in the total annual operating expenses of the Underlying Investment(s) in the Investment Option, which can cause fluctuation in the total Annual Asset-Based Fee of the Investment Option. - Program Management Fee.
-Ascensus receives the Program Management Fee as compensation for administering and managing IAble.
+Ascensus receives the Program Management Fee as compensation for administrative and management services to the Plan.
 The Program Management Fee is subject to change based on total assets across plans in the National ABLE Alliance.